mcdemarco/the-new-kitchen-cookbook/appetizers/easyPaoDeQueijo.md

 You can half-fill the wells of a regular muffin tin, if that's all you have.

 You don't absolutely have to bring the cold ingredients to room temperature, especially if you're pouring from your refrigerated blender jug.

+You might be able to mix this in a stand mixer with just a paddle attachment with enough force (*i.e.*, speed).
+Beware of non-Newtonian fluid formation.